aleksandra919/JavaScriptProjects/README.md

-# JavaScriptProjects
+# JavaScript practice

 1. Online library
-  -szukanie ksiązek wydanych w podanych latach -szukanie po autorze, tytule
-  -dodawanie nowej ksiazki przez uzytkownika -usuniecie ksiazek z tablicy
-  -sortowanie ksiazek
+ - seraching books in range of years
+ - searching by author or title
+ - adding new book
+ - deleting book
+ - sorting books

 2. Clousure
 3. Check if number is narcissistic
 4. Check if string is palindrom
 5. Change color of text if you click on the button (+ tooltip)
 6. Move html element on squiggle path
-7. Male zadania [zdarzenia np onlick, wyszukiwanie lementu po id, addEventListener, RemoveEventListener]
+7. Exercises to practise event 'onclick', addEventListener, RemoveEventListener
-8. Time remains to event - odlicza czas do danego eventu [date object]
+8. Time remains to event [date object]
-9. Timer - odlicza sekundy od podanej przez uzytkownika ilosci sekund [setInterval]
+9. Countdown time [setInterval]